IM-Deane/game-library/README.md

 ## Expanded Version Description:

-This project began as a simple backend express application.
-The goal was to practice building a RESTful API.
+This project began as a simple backend Express.js application.
+My goal was simply to practice building a RESTful API.

 However, after completing the API I've decided to make the app more interesting.